harvard-nrg/dpsleep-qcact/README.md

 3. [Usage examples](#usage-examples)

 ### Requirements
-- Before this step "dpsleep-act" and "dpsleep-sync" need to be .
+- Before this step, make sure to run "dpsleep-sync", "dpsleep-act", and all previous steps.
 Input to this pipeline is from mtl3 and mtl5

 - Output is saved in mtl6 as a pdf file